-Intersect.Ninja is an open source website that uses the Spotify Web API to find intersections in the artists and tracks different people like, based on their public playlists.
+Intersect.Ninja was an open source website that uses the Spotify Web API to find intersections in the artists and tracks different people like, based on their public playlists.

 When users visits Intersect.Ninja, they’re prompted to connect with their Spotify account, which starts the server-side authentication flow.